ddavidmelo/Raspberry-Pi-Zero/Setup Bridge Wifi/README.md

         static ip_address=192.168.2.1/24
         nohook wpa_supplicant

-**6.** To enable the DHCP server to wlan0 [our APP], you will need to give it a range of IP addresses and DNS to hand out
+**6.** To enable the DHCP server to wlan0 [our AP], you will need to give it a range of IP addresses and DNS to hand out

 ``` sudo nano /etc/dnsmasq.conf ```